Hendrix-CS/csci151/labs/maze-astar.md

 ## Setup

 1. Download the [skeleton](../code/maze151astar.zip) for this project.
-2. Unpack the code into a new Eclipse Java project.
+2. Unpack the code into a new IntelliJ Java project.

 ## Description